phpbb/phpbb-translation-validator/README.md

 ### Installation

 Firstly, download the British English (`en`) language pack from phpBB.com as this is the default source language.
-Then clone this repository:
+Then clone this repository and download the dependencies:

     git clone https://github.com/phpbb/phpbb-translation-validator.git
+    composer install

 For the easiest results, create a directory called `3.2` in the root of the Translation Validator.
 Upload the `en` language page into this directory, along with the languages you wish to test.